 How far in advance should I book a Florida wedding venue?

-For peak season dates (October through April), 12–18 months out is standard.
-The Powel Crosley Estate is particularly competitive — dates are released on a midnight first-come, first-served basis, and prime Saturdays go fast.
-Vizcaya, The White Room, and Casa Monica also fill up well in advance for fall and spring weekends.
+For peak season dates (October through April), 12–18 months out is standard, and for the top-tier venues on this list, 18–24 months is more realistic.
+The Breakers, The Flagler Museum, and the Ritz-Carlton properties (Naples and Amelia Island) all book out the furthest ahead, along with Powel Crosley Estate — its peak dates are released on a midnight first-come, first-served basis, and prime Saturdays go fast.
+Vizcaya, Bella Collina, The White Room, and Casa Monica also fill up well in advance for fall and spring weekends.
 The rule of thumb is simple: reach out before you feel ready.
 You can always work out details later.
 You can’t always get your date back.

 Do I need a wedding planner at these venues?